chriskok/BookNotes/The_Pathfinder_by_Nicholas_Lore.md

 ### Chapter 7: Making decisions - a short course
 * page 87: The following few pages describe a process to practicing free choice.
 I believe it's rather important.
 Step 1 is to pay attention to your decisions now and from the past (how you made them, what led up to it, what came next).
 Step 2 is to learn about the matter in question (read all about it, feel your gut, look at what others have to say).
 Step 3 is to make a choice (although it may be uncomfortable, you should know at this point what is important to you).
 Step 4 is to practice with small choices and step 5 is to observe and update the lists about potential changes for our clues, definite components and career ideas lists.

+### Chapter 8: Goals and projects
+* page 102: Accomplishment cycles = creation (identify when and how you know you achieved the goal) -> action (planning, designing, researching, implementing and monitoring) -> completion
+* note: A lot of example goals were about travel, experiences (diving, swimming and climbing), learning (life skills, languages, musical instruments).
+I'm sure I can personalize this when I want to make my own list.
+Remember, its not just about you.
+Make marriage or family goals too!
+* page 103: A reasonable goal is to secure a job here in the US.
+An absurd goal to me would be to have an insane amount of money (enough to afford a mansion, etc.).
+Note: Should use this strategy for each domain of life so as to stretch your mind for your goals and determine how far you can go.
+* page 104: Action process = plan -> create displays (big ones) -> execute, monitor, adjust.
+* page 108: List of goals and projects [BELOW](#pg108).

+### Chapter 9: Questions
+* page 113: Ask yourself questions often to find out what you want to do with life, everything from what matters to you to what limits you.
+The keys is knowing where to find the answers (introspection, internet or make up the answer).
+They suggest making a list of many questions that you would need to decide your future career and determine from the list how you can answer those questions.
+My list is [BELOW](#pg113).

 ---

 <a name="workspace"/></a>